roccomuso/netcat/README.md

 - [x] Test the `.serve(input)` method
 - [ ] Tests the keepalive connection with `.pipe()`.
-- [ ] Serve and file transfer with keepalive.
+- [ ] Serve and file transfer with keepalive (HACK: reuse a Readable stream?).

 ## Known limitations